Nishant-Pathak/Spring-Boot-starter/README.md

 ### Firebase filter

-Filter checks if  header named "X-Authorization-Firebase" exists, if does not this means that request should not be processed by this filter.
+Filter checks if  header named "X-Session-Key" exists, if does not this means that request should not be processed by this filter.
 When token is found it is parsed using ```firebaseService.parseToken(xAuth)``` and correct Authentication is created ```FirebaseAuthenticationToken``` that is put in the securityContextHolder.
 Job of the filter is here done and authentication process is being taken over by authentication provider.

 ```
 public class FirebaseFilter extends OncePerRequestFilter {

-	private static String HEADER_NAME = "X-Authorization-Firebase";
+	private static String HEADER_NAME = "X-Session-Key";

 	private FirebaseService firebaseService;